Glossary

 Prohibition of recognising certain costs as assets

-Project management deals with the implementation of projects, i.e. the application of methods, techniques, tools and skills for a project in order to achieve goals.
+Deals with the implementation of projects, i.e. the application of methods, techniques, tools and skills for a project in order to achieve objectives.

 Purchase method